The Italia Ceramics essential guide to tile and stone care and maintenance.

 Natural stone requires a certain level of ongoing care and maintenance.

-- Rinsing: Rinsing is one of the most critical steps in regular floor maintenance.
+Rinsing: Rinsing is one of the most critical steps in regular floor maintenance.
 Dirty mop water residue is common and a cause for much complaint.
-A two bucket rinse method is highly effective in keeping floors from graying out due to soil residues.
+A two bucket rinse method is highly effective in keeping floors from greying out due to soil residues.

 Natural Stone Preventative Maintenance – Cleaning Chemicals